adityaviolin824/RoleRocket-AI/README.md

 ---

-## Why this is interview-ready
+## Stuff about this project that makes me happy

 - **System design**: Shows a clear, multi-phase architecture with separation of concerns (intake, research, scoring, presentation, advisor).
+Also uses structured logging and explicit pipeline stage markers so failures are easy to debug and reason about.
 - **Agentic workflows**: Demonstrates multi-agent coordination across junior/senior roles and multiple tools/sources.
 - **Deterministic + AI hybrid**: Combines deterministic scoring logic with LLM-based reasoning and presentation, making the system both explainable and flexible.
 - **API + UX + deployment**: Covers backend APIs, a usable frontend, and real hosting, reflecting how production AI features are actually shipped.